Batchy-Bitch/Kilifetch/README.md

-# Kilifetch
+# Killifetch

-Kilifetch is the worlds SMALLEST System spec viewer, and is also extremely fast. it runs in batch, which is already some of the smallest programming launguages out there, but it is also extremely fast, unlike neofetch, Kilifetch takes
+Killifetch is the world’s SMALLEST system spec viewer — seriously.
+It’s written in Batch (one of the tiniest languages ever), and it runs so fast that Neofetch would cry.

+To put it in perspective:
+Killifetch uses about **0.00000000008% of a 1TB drive**.
+This README might actually be bigger than the app itself… and that’s kind of hilarious.

+Small.
+Fast.
+Pointless.
+Perfect.